53 Different Types of Beetles in Michigan

 6. Red Milkweed Beetle

 The Red Milkweed Beetle is a common beetle found in Michigan and throughout the Michigan States.
-These different types of beetles in Michigan are often seen on milkweed plants, where they eat the leaves.
+Michigan’s different types of beetles are often seen on milkweed plants, where they eat the leaves.
 They are also attracted to lights at night.

 This beetle can be found throughout North America and in other parts of the world, like South America, Australia, and New Zealand.